-Veracruz also has a tidy aquarium (the Acuario de Veracruz) which offers the usual: turtles, reef fish, some dolphins plus the chance to get into a tank with a bunch of brown sharks (friendly) and tiger sharks (known to be aggressive).
+Veracruz also has a tidy aquarium (the Acuario de Veracruz) which offers the usual: turtles, reef fish, some dolphins, plus the chance to get into a tank with a bunch of brown sharks (friendly) and tiger sharks (known to be aggressive).

-Sign up for their Tiburonario (300 pesos including the price of general admission) and you get to borrow a wet suit, mask and snorkel then climb into a clear acrylic cage with holes in it along with an aquarium employee.
+Sign up for their Tiburonario (300 pesos or about US$16, including the price of general admission) and you get to borrow a wet suit, mask, and snorkel then climb into a clear acrylic cage with holes in it along with an aquarium employee.
 The cage is then lowered into a tank exhibit that’s full of sharks until you’re up to your waist in water–and in sharks.

-Honestly, being submerged in a closed box in the water without full SCUBA gear on was more disconcerting than being circled by hungry sharks.
+Honestly, being submerged in a closed box in the water without full SCUBA gear on was more disconcerting than being circled by sharks.
 It was a little weird to be watched by the rest of the aquarium patrons as well.
-Check out our video, below, to see what it was like and to watch sharks rip hunks of fish off sharpened acrylic feeding poles as we try valiantly to hold onto them:
+Check out our video, below, to see what it was like and to watch sharks rip hunks of fish off sharpened acrylic feeding poles as we tried valiantly to hold onto them.

 [youtube width=”540″ height=”332″]http://www.youtube.com/watch?v=aY98kI98fHk[/youtube]